pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 plugin.run()
 ```

 In python, you can use the `@` to "decorate" a function with another function.
-In this context, the used the `plugin.method` function to set the name of our method to `myplugin-test`.
-We placed this decorator right above the function that we want to execute when `myplugin-test` is ran, so now whenever you run something like `l1-cli myplugin-test`, the myplugin_test function will be exectuted.
+In this context, we used the `plugin.method` function to set the name of our method to `myplugin-test`.
+We placed this decorator right above the function that we want to execute when `myplugin-test` is run, so now whenever you run something like `l1-cli myplugin-test`, the myplugin_test function will be executed.

 The syntax is a little weird, but just know that whatever you pass to `@plugin.method` will be the name of your method, and the function defined below that decorator is the function that will be executed whenever that method is used.